Customer Service

 - CSCs are also great advocates for both the customer and the company.
 They see things from both the customer’s perspective and the company’s, so keep your resume balanced between your advancements for the company and your success with customers.

-The keys to your customer service resume
+Keys takeaways for your customer service resume

 Resumes are your first impression, so it’s important you make a good one.
 By taking the extra time to customize and adjust your customer service resume, you’ll catch the eye of hiring managers.
 With your list of relevant skills, professional formatting, specific job metrics, and customized additions, your resume is sure to stand out from the competition.